aosabook/500lines/spreadsheet/chapter.md

 The `<script src="…">` tags load JS resources from the same path as the HTML page.
 For example,  if the current URL is `http://audreyt.github.io/500lines/spreadsheet/index.html`, then `lib/angular.js` refers to `http://audreyt.github.io/500lines/spreadsheet/lib/angular.js`.

 The `if (!self.Spreadsheet)` line tests if `main.js` is loaded correctly; if not, it tells the browser to navigate to `es5/index.html` instead.
-This _redirect-based graceful degradation_ technique ensures that, for pre-2015 browsers with no ES6 support, we can use the translated-to-ES5 versions of JS programs as a fallback.
+This _redirect-based graceful degradation_ technique ensures that for pre-2015 browsers with no ES6 support, we can use the translated-to-ES5 versions of JS programs as a fallback.

-The next two lines load the CSS resource, close the `head` section, and begins the `body` section containing the user-visible part:
+The next two lines load the CSS resource, close the `head` section, and begin the `body` section containing the user-visible part:

 ```html
   <link href="styles.css" rel="stylesheet">
 </head><body ng-app ng-cloak ng-controller="Spreadsheet">
 ```

-The `ng-` attributes above tells the AngularJS library to run the `Spreadsheet` JS function to create a _controller_ of this document, which provides a _model_ — a set of names available to _bindings_ on the document _view_.
+The `ng-` attributes above tell the AngularJS library to run the `Spreadsheet` JS function to create a _controller_ of this document, which provides a _model_— a set of names available to _bindings_ on the document _view_.
 The `ng-cloak` attribute hides the document from display until the bindings are in place.

 As a concrete example, when the user clicks the `<button>` defined in the next line, its `ng-click` attribute will trigger and call `reset()` and `calc()`, two named functions provided by the JS model: